ChanelZM/browser-technologies/Week1/fundaREADME.md

 ### Font-stacking
 Funda only uses two fonts, so font-stacking can be very helpful here to maintain the same design.

-### Errorpage for JavaScript
+### Write server-sided using Node.js
-If JavaScript is turned off, give the users a page where I explain that JS is turned off and that the website won't work without.
+Node.js is js without really using js.
+It's still usable when JavaScript is turned off.
+If I write everything with Node.js, the app will work.

 ### Check contrast
 I don't have a feeling that the contrast is going to be horrific, but it doesn't hurt to test it with simulators.